NRJ900/QuestBot/README.md

 ## 🚨 Disclaimer

 > **WARNING:**
 > This software is provided for educational purposes only.
-Automating or modifying Discord may violate Discord’s Terms of Service and could lead to suspension or banning of accounts.
+> Automating or modifying Discord may violate Discord’s Terms of Service and could lead to suspension or banning of accounts.
 > Modifying `app.asar` can damage your Discord installation or cause instability.
 > Use at your own risk.
-The author(s) claim no liability for any outcome.
+I claim no liability for any outcome.

 ***